Green Mountain and Tahuya State Forest

 Melbourne Lake is a day-use site located near Melbourne Lake.
 The lake is great for fishing and boating.

 Directions: Start along Hood Canal about 2 miles south of Eldon on US highway 101.
 Take Jorsted Creek Road (Forest Service Road 24) for 5.5 miles.
 Turn left onto gravel, one-lane road and go 6.6 miles.
-Site is on the right.
+The site is on the right.